Disentangling Slow and Fast Temporal Dynamics in Degradation Inference with Hierarchical Differential Models: Introduction

-To accurately disentangle degradation from operational dynamics, a strong inductive bias is essential.
-In many practical scenarios, the underlying physical model is unknown, and the only available prior knowledge is that degradation progresses monotonically over time and that its rate of change depends on the operational history.
+\revtext{Without} direct supervision or reliable physical priors, inferred latent variables \revtext{may capture} operational or environmental variability \revtext{rather than the true degradation}~\cite{locatello_challenging_2019}, \revtext{motivating the need for }a strong inductive bias \revtext{for disentanglement}.
+In \revtext{practice}, the underlying physical model \revtext{governing operation and degradation} is \revtext{typically} unknown, and available prior knowledge is \revtext{limited to the fact that underlying} degradation\revtext{, such as material fatigue in structural components and internal wear in mechanical components is irreversible for most mechanical and structural systems and evolves according to} the operational \revtext{usage}.
 To incorporate this structure, we propose a method that jointly models both the operational dynamics conditioned on degradation and the degradation progression driven by system usage.
 We propose to infer the degradation state through a progression model constrained to be monotonically increasing and use it as a latent variable to guide the learning of operational dynamics.
 By modeling these two processes simultaneously, the degradation dynamics act as a regularizer and provides a strong inductive bias for learning complex, transient system behavior.
-This coupling enables the model to capture nonlinear dynamic responses while isolating a physically meaningful latent degradation representation.
+This coupling enables the model to capture \revtext{transient} dynamic responses while isolating a physically meaningful latent degradation representation.

 To achieve this, we first need to infer the underlying system dynamics from condition monitoring data.
 Neural Ordinary Differential Equations (NODEs) offer a promising framework by parameterizing continuous-time dynamics using neural networks~\cite{kidger_neural_2022}.
 This yields smooth latent trajectories, which are well-suited for capturing long-range temporal dependencies.
-However, standard NODEs are limited in their ability to model systems influenced by control inputs or external factors.
+However, standard NODEs are limited in their ability to model systems influenced by \revtext{exogenous inputs such as} control inputs or external factors.
 Since their dynamics are defined solely by the initial condition, the system's evolution during inference remains fixed and cannot adapt to changes in external inputs over time.
 Neural Controlled Differential Equations (NCDEs)~\cite{kidger_neural_2020} overcome this limitation by treating the input data stream as a control signal that drives the system.
-This enables NCDEs to incorporate the full operational history and evolve dynamically in response to changing conditions.
+This enables NCDEs to incorporate the full operational history and evolve dynamically in response to changing \revtext{exogenous inputs}.

 However, degrading systems introduce additional complexity because they exhibit multiscale dynamics, with degradation progressing much more slowly than operational dynamics.
 While NCDEs effectively model controlled continuous-time systems, they are primarily designed for single-timescale behavior.
 When applied to multiscale systems, standard NODE-based models (including NCDEs) suffer from numerical stiffness due to the large disparity in time scales between fast and slow processes.
 Mitigating this stiffness requires extremely small integration steps, which significantly increases computational cost and may even prevent the model from learning altogether~\cite{meijer_numerical_2011, shi_efficient_2025}.